RedCrafter07/mcat-discord-rpc/README.md

 ## Info

 Since version 1.1, mcat-discord-rpc is using my electron react boilerplate.
 You can find it [here](https://github.com/RedCrafter07/erb-template).
 It's based on the [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).

+## Affiliation Notice

+mcat-discord-rpc is a third-party application and is not affiliated with Monstercat or any of its subsidiaries.